Everyone Else Has Had More Sex Than Me: Video

 Snapshot of the "Everyone Else Has Had More Sex Than Me" Flash animation.

 Perhaps better known is the Flash animation by Bernard Derriman, which features the song.
 The video was chosen from a multitude of entrants in a competition.
-The winning entry was a cartoon featuring rabbits with numbers printed on their chests, which indicate the number of times this particular rabbit has had sex.
+The winning entry was a cartoon featuring rabbits with numbers printed on their chests, which indicate the number of times each rabbit has had sex.
 The main bunny wears the number 1, hence the song.
 Other rabbits of various ages and appearances are shown, some with surprisingly high numbers.
 Most versions of the video feature a buxom female bunny wearing the number 1,718, and in the video for the Laurence Maddy remix, a male rabbit with a jaded expression and a horseshoe moustache (possibly meant to be a porn star) claims an impressive 10,419.
 Despite the singer's lament, one bunny is shown who has had even less sex: the rabbit who plays the keyboard solo, wearing a balaclava (as TISM did while performing) and bearing a number of 0.

 At the end of the video, when a chorus of bunnies emerges, all singing the final chorus, asking "Does everybody else get that feeling?," one is presented tongue-in-cheek with the number 3.5 on his chest.
 This is followed by scenes of the main rabbit posing in suggestive or comedic positions, ending with the rabbit in tears.

 Derriman's flash animation was nominated in the Music Video category at the Annecy International Animated Film Festival for 2005.